alannabouloy/unionize-app/README.md

 ## Technology Used

 This app was built using React for the client and Express.js and Node.js for the server.
+Styling was done using CSS.
 The database was built up using PostgreSQL.
 [You can find the api repository here.](https://github.com/alannabouloy/unionize-server)

 ## Upcoming Features